 Hiawatha Academies is a K-10 network of four public charter schools serving over 1,200 students from predominantly low-income, minority communities in south Minneapolis.
 Of Hiawatha’s existing students, 91% qualify for free or reduced lunch, 65% are English language learners, and 11% are special education students.
 Hiawatha schools have achieved performance ratings in the top 15% and 25% of Minnesota public and charter schools, respectively.

 The project will create 30 temporary jobs and 68 permanent jobs for local residents.
 PCG provided $6 million in NMTC allocation for the $27 million project.
 Sunrise Banks also provided NMTC allocation as well as a direct loan.
-Additional loans were provided by Anchor Bank and the Nonprofit Assistance Fund.
+Additional loans were provided by Old National Bank (previously Anchor Bank) and Propel Nonprofits (previously Nonprofit Assistance Fund).
 Chase Community Equity, LLC was the NMTC investor.